vishnuram1999/SolGUI/README.md

 # Solidity-Compiler-GUI
-This is GUI version of solc to get bin and abi of a smart contract.
+This is GUI version of solc to get bytecode and abi of a smart contract.

 ## Installing
 ```